Louvki/MacStartupSound/README.md

 ## How to run

 Compile the project using XCode and then run the app.
-You can add the app to your "Login items" so it starts up when you boot your mac.
+You can move the app to the "Applications" folder and then add the app to your "Login items" so it starts up when you boot your mac.

 ## Features